 We're often encouraged to be present or mindful, or reminded to let go of past and future to be in the 'now'.
 Why is it so hard to do?

 Distraction has its role.
 Sometimes we need to distract ourselves from difficult feelings or useless worry, a bit like distracting a toddler from the hot stove by offering a toy to play with.
 But it's tempting to overuse distraction to stay in the comfort zone of shallowness, skating over the surface of life as we flit from one thing to another.
-Being busy is valued, being bored greatly feared and there are no shortage of distractions.
+Being busy is valued, being bored greatly feared and there is no shortage of distractions.
 At the very least, if we have time on our hands such as in a waiting room or at a bus stop, we can get out our phones and trawl through social media or play a game.
 Waiting is rarely seen as an opportunity, more often a frustrating waste of time.

 What are we avoiding?
 It may be a bit frightening to be still and quiet – what might come up from the depths?
 Suppressed emotions, sadness, longing, uncomfortable awarenesses?
 Yes, possibly, but quiet moments can also offer stillness, peace, joy.
 They are the seed bed of creativity and insight.